Author has written 9 stories for NCIS, and That '70s Show.

 Please don't think that i don't still love NCIS. i just have a serious problem with the way the writers have reduced the show's quality.
 I don't think I'm the only one who feels this way, but i also do not mean to offend anyone who feels differently.
 I will support the show for its entire run, even if don't enjoy certain aspects of it.
 I still haven't given up on NCIS, and especially not NCIS fan fiction, I promise.

 ABOUT MY WRITING:

 My favorite NCIS character is Tim McGee, but I love them all.
-I write mostly Tim-centric fics, though there is usually some Tony-Tim bonding moments.
+I write mostly Tim-centric fics, with lots of Tony-Tim bonding moments.

 About my stories...

-Constant: Just a friendship fic between Tony and Tim, what happens after Ziva stays in Israel.
+Constant: Just a short friendship fic between Tony and Tim, what happens after Ziva stays in Israel.

 Conversations: My first fanfic.
-A member of the team is shot, and the others cannot shake their guilt.
-They hold conversations with the hurt agent, in the same way that they did with Kate after her death.
+McGee is shot, and the others hold conversations with the hurt agent, in the same way that they did with Kate after her death.

-Flashback: My favorite story yet.
-Tim's harrowing past comes back to haunt him and his friends as a killer goes after them.
+Flashback: Tim's harrowing past comes back to haunt him and his friends as a killer goes after them.
 In this story I explain a lot of McGee's odd habits that have come up in the series, and how he came to be who he is as we know him.
 Warning: several character deaths and OCs.